TikhonJelvis/RL-book/chapter1/chapter1.md

     ...
 ```

 This lets us write specialized functions that only work with certain kinds of distributions.
 Let's say we wanted to write a function that approximated the expected value of a distribution by sampling repeatedly and calculating the mean.
-This function makes sense for distributions that have numeric outcomes—whether `float` or `int`—but not other kinds of distributions.
+This function works for distributions that have numeric outcomes—`float` or `int`—but not other kinds of distributions.
 (How would we calculate an average for a coin flip that could be `"heads"` or `"tails"`?)
 We can annotate this explicitly by using `Distribution[float]`: [^float]

+[^float]: The `float` type in Python *also* covers `int`, so we can pass a `Distribution[int]` anywhere that a `Distribution[float]` is required.

 ``` python
 import statistics